DishaChakraborty-11/Brain-Tumor-Detection/README.md

 > The model achieves high accuracy and helps in early diagnosis through automated image classification.

 ---
+Dataset

+Source: Public Brain Tumor MRI datasets available on Kaggle

+Data type: MRI brain scan images

+Classes:

+Glioma

+Meningioma

+Pituitary Tumor

+No Tumor

+Notes:

+A subset of the dataset was used for training and evaluation.

+Images were resized and normalized before training.

+Basic data augmentation was applied to improve generalization.

+---

 ## 🚀 Project Overview
 This project aims to automate brain tumor detection from MRI images using deep learning techniques.